Ypertex/blog/content/articles/evolving-context/index.md

 **For product builders:** Creating interfaces that support collaborative context evolution rather than static prompt management.

 **For organizations:** Thinking about AI adoption as relationship building rather than tool deployment.

-## A Personal Reflection

-I built [PrioMind](https://www.priomind.com) around structured decision-making frameworks because I believe better processes lead to better outcomes.
-What's interesting is how my experiments with AI have reinforced this principle while revealing something additional: the most robust frameworks aren't just well-designed—they're adaptive.

-The SOURC·E™ methodology in PrioMind works precisely because it provides structure while remaining flexible enough for different contexts and evolving situations.
-AI collaboration seems to follow the same pattern: it's not about having perfect instructions, but about creating systems that can improve their own instructions over time.

 Maybe the future of AI collaboration isn't about perfecting our prompts.
 Maybe it's about building systems that can learn from us—and teach us how to learn from them.